 Which sleep sacks do I recommend?

-If you don’t already have a sleep sack that you love, some of my favorite brands include Halo, Kyte Baby, & Burts Bees Baby.
+If you don’t already have a sleep sack that you love, some of my favorite brands include Halo, Kyte Baby (+ this great Kyte Dupe from Quince), & Burts Bees Baby.

 [I independently source and vet any products that I choose to share on my site.
 If you buy from the links I’ve provided, I may receive a small commission, which in turn supports my work.]